Top Artists – Johnny Hodges

 I can’t agree with much of what you’ve written, other than our Hot Stampers being amazing in every way.

 I believe you are trying to find reasons to justify the purchases of these modern remastered records, despite the shortcomings of their sound.
-My stereo is not forgiving enough of their faults to play them for enjoyment, and my ears are not forgiving enough of their sonic irregularities to find the best of them much more than passable.
+My stereo is not forgiving enough of their faults to play them for enjoyment, and my ears are not forgiving enough of their sonic irregularities to find even the best of them much more than passable.

-I took off my rose colored glasses a long time ago, and I certainly have no intention of putting them back on.
+I took off my rose-colored glasses a long time ago, and I certainly have no intention of putting them back on.

 Our stereo is designed to reveal the strengths and weaknesses of every record we play.
 Bad records sound awful on it, and mediocre records are a waste of time.
 There are some heavy vinyl pressings that are neither awful nor mediocre, and you can find our reviews for them here